realA10001986/Dash-Gauges/README.md

 ## Time travel

 For "time travel", you need to install a "Time Travel" button.
 This button shortens "3_3V" and "IN" on the Switch Board's "TIME_TRAVEL" connector.
-Pressing that button briefly will let the Plutonium Gauges play their time travel sequence.
+Pressing that button briefly will let the Dash Gauges play their time travel sequence.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.